Kaakati/SwiftLibraries/README.md

       <td>Swift</td>
       <td><img src="https://github.com/marcosgriselli/ViewAnimator/raw/master/Resources/banner_new.svg" width="300px"></td>
       <td><a href="https://github.com/marcosgriselli/ViewAnimator">ViewAnimator</a></td>
-      <td>ViewAnimator is a library for building complex iOS UIView animations in an easy way.
-It provides one line animations for any view included the ones which contain other views like UITableView and UICollectionView with its cells or UIStackView with its arrangedSubviews.</td>
+      <td>ViewAnimator is a one line animations for any view included the ones which contain other views like UITableView and UICollectionView with its cells or UIStackView with its arrangedSubviews.</td>
     </tr>
     <tr>
       <td>Swift</td>